FAQs

 • We suggest prospective applicants focus on developing their understanding of EU institutions, emerging technology, and AI governance.

 • Applications will be visible to the members of the Talos Fellowship team and may in some cases be shared with a very limited number of advisors.
-With your permission we may also share it with your host organization for their assessment.
+With your permission we may also share it with your potential host organisation for their assessment.